 The Fletcher Steele Manuscript Collection, given to the College of Environmental Science and Forestry in 1974 by the Upstate NY Chapter of the ASLA is located in the F. Franklin Moon Library on the SUNY campus in Syracuse.

-Archives and Special Collections Procedures as of September 1, 2012
+Archives and Special Collections Procedures as of December 1, 2014

 The archives and special collections are located on the lower level of Moon Library and are open to SUNY ESF faculty, administrators and students, as well as the greater research community.
 Archival records are available for use according to guidelines set by individual donors, faculties and library staff.
 A policy statement, objectives, deposit procedures and memorandum for use are available for review.
 Gifts and donations of relevant items created as part of SUNY ESF’s mission of instruction, research and public service are appropriate for archival acquisition.
-To learn more about the archives and special collections mission click here.
-To learn more about SUNY ESF's history click here.

 The SUNY ESF student newsletter "The Knothole" is now available online.
 Digital versions of the Knothole are available back to Volume 60, Issue 1 February 12, 2007.
 Additionally, print copies of The Knothole are available in the Moon Library Archives from 1968 to the present.